Self-Training: A Survey: Introduction

-The reminder of this paper is organized as follows.
-In the next section, we present the framework and notations used throughout the paper.
-In Section \ref{sec:3}, we go over the self-training method in detail, covering pseudo-labeling and its variants, as well as providing some insights into current theoretical studies.
-Other related approaches are described in Section \ref{sec:4}, and views and future prospects are discussed in Section \ref{sec:5}.
+In Section \ref{sec:3}, we go over the self-training method in detail.
+First, we present the framework and notations used throughout the paper in Section \ref{sec:2}, then we describe the general self-training algorithm in Section \ref{sec:ST}, also introduced in Algorithm~1.
+Then, we describe pseudo-labeling methods and its variants in Section \ref{sec:PLS}, and we discuss the self-training with two classifiers in Section \ref{sec:twoclassif}.
+Those methods are summed up in Table \ref{tab:methods}.
+Finally, we provide some insights into current theoretical studies in Section \ref{sec:theo}.

+Other related approaches are described in Section \ref{sec:4}.
+First, we detail the transductive learning context in Section \ref{sec:TL}, and the consistency-based approaches in Section \ref{sec:cons}.
+Going beyond traditional semi-supervised learning, we investigate the extension of self-training in domain adaptation in Section \ref{sec:DA}, delve into self-supervised learning in Section \ref{sec:selfsup}, and explore reinforced self-training in Section \ref{sec:RL}.

+Section \ref{sec:appl} reviews application of self-training methods in different domains, such as natural language processing in Section \ref{sec:NLP}, computer vision in Section \ref{sec:CV} and more generally in knowledge-driven applications in Section \ref{sec:know}, with speech recognition, anomaly detection and genomics and proteomics.